h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_37_explanation.md

 **CART (Entropy) Results:** Product_Category ($0.3113$) = Customer_Type ($0.3113$) = Service_Rating ($0.3113$) > Purchase_Amount ($0.2936$)
 **CART (Entropy) Choice: Product_Category** (tie with others, but Product_Category has more balanced splits)

-### Step 6: Algorithm Comparison and Tree Construction
+### Step 5: Algorithm Comparison and Root Feature Selection

+**Task 5:** Which feature would each algorithm choose as the root?
+Explain any differences

 **Algorithm Choices:**
 - **ID3:** Customer_Type (Information Gain: $IG(S,A) = 0.4669$)